 The house was not listed in the 1934 and 1935 Blue Books, and was shown as vacant in the 1934 and 1935 Boston City Directories.

-By 1938, 112 Marlborough was owned by Ingeborg G. Nielsen.
-She also was owner of 114 Marlborough, where she lived and operated a lodging house.
+On July 15, 1937, 112 Marlborough was acquired by Ingeborg G. Nielsen.
+She also owned 114 Marlborough, where she lived and operated a lodging house.

-In January of 1938, she applied for (and subsequently received) permission to legalize the occupancy of 112 Marlborough as a lodging house, and to cut doors in the party wall to connect the two buildings.
-She is shown as the owner of 112 and 114 Marlborough on the 1938 Bromley map.
+In January of 1938, she applied for (and subsequently received) permission to legalize the occupancy of 112 Marlborough as a lodging house and to cut doors in the party wall with 114 Marlborough to connect the two buildings.

 Ingeborg Nielsen continued to live at 114 Marlborough and operate the two properties as a lodging house until the early 1950s.

 On October 4, 1951, 112-114 Marlborough were acquired from Ingeborg Nielsen by Walter H. Eldredge.
 He died in February of 1952.